Original Sin (Pandora's Box album): Videos

-Track listings and cover versions
+Track listing

+Cover versions

 Steinman regularly reworked previous material for a newer project, and much of Original Sin was recycled, as listed in the table below.
 Some demo versions of tracks recorded by others are listed.
 Some tracks were intended to be released on The Dream Engine's debut album.

-Rory Dodd mostly contributed background vocals and his voice was barely distinguishable in the songs, unlike that of Fire Inc, where he is definitely more audible in the background.
-Todd Rundgren also helped out with the background vocals this time.
-Another Bat Out of Hell veteran who contributed with her voice was Ellen Foley.

-Note: When the song Safe Sex was released as a single, it was released under the title "Safe Sex (When It Comes 2 Loving U)".
+Note: When "Safe Sex" was released as a single, it was released under the title "Safe Sex (When It Comes 2 Loving U)".